 SMART goals help you get and stay healthy

 A few weeks ago, I wrote about 9 healthy habits to bring into the new year.
 I also offered some pointers for turning those habits into long-term lifestyle choices.
-So, today I want to follow up with you on your plans to become a healthy and happier person in 2019 and beyond.
+So, today I want to follow up with you on your plans to become a healthy and happier person this year and beyond.

 So how’s it going so far?
 Swimmingly?
 Doing alright but hit a snag?
 Still trying to get off the ground?
 Let’s pull up your health plan, take inventory of your successes and setbacks.
 Using that info, you can make a tweak or a change—maybe even restart entirely—to get you back on track.